-OE is the annual operating expense of Market Participant p in \$.
+OE is the annual operating expense of Market Participant p in \$ as a result of production.

-AM is the annual maintenance expense of Market Participant p in \$.
+AM is the annual maintenance expense of Market Participant p in .

 Q(t) is the electricity production in MWh of Market Participant p in Dispatch Interval t.